 Signs of Depression for Major Depressive Disorder

 Major depression is a severe type of depression that can make a woman uninterested in activities that previously gave her pleasure and satisfaction.
-These episodes cause insomnia, change in eating habits, and hurt to a woman’s professional life.
+These episodes cause insomnia, change in eating habits, and hurt a woman’s professional life.

 A woman with a major depressive disorder finds it hard to maintain healthy interpersonal relationships due to low self-esteem.